 Drenamin by Standard Process

 If you feel physically weak and less productive due to stress, Drenamin for anxiety may be exactly what you need.
 Drenamin delivers whole-food adrenal support and B vitamins to the body to support a healthy stress response.
 When studied, B vitamins have been proven to help manage work-related stress.
 This study showed a reduction of personal strain and reduction in depressed mood within 90 days of supplementing with B vitamins.
 (2)

 Cal-Amo by Standard Process

 If you experience symptoms like allergies and asthma that get worse with stress, Cal-Amo is a wonderfully helpful supplement.
 Cal-Amo does the job of balancing the pH in the body.
 Have you ever known someone who had an allergy or asthma attack who felt better with an acidic food like coffee or cola?
 Exactly!
 It helps correct an overly alkaline pH, and so does Cal-Amo.
 Cal-Amo also supports the utilization of minerals and supports the adrenal glands as well.
 Other symptomatic improvements noted when taking Cal-Amo are reduction in joint stiffness and reduced acid reflux!
 (3)

-If you need supplemental support for your stress response, please call our office today!
+If you need supplemental support for your stress response, please call our office today for natural stress relief help!
 Your practitioner will help determine which of these whole food stress management supplements is the best fit for you!
 If you would like to order one or more of these stress relief supplements, go HERE.

 Yours in health and longevity,